Goldcorp

 Goldcorp Inc. was a gold production company headquartered in Vancouver, British Columbia, Canada.
-The company employed about 15,800 people worldwide, engaged in gold mining and related activities including exploration, extraction, processing and reclamation.
-Goldcorp’s operating assets included four mines in Canada, two mines in Mexico, and four in Central and South America.
-As of the third quarter of 2014, Goldcorp was the world's fourth-largest producer of gold.
-On January 14, 2019, Goldcorp agreed to a merger acquisition by Newmont Mining Corporation, the world’s second-largest producer of gold, with the merged “Newmont Goldcorp” to be the world’s largest producer.
+The company stood among the largest gold producers in the world, employed about 15,800 people worldwide, engaged in gold mining and related activities including exploration, extraction, processing and reclamation.
+Goldcorp’s operating assets included eleven mines in North and South America.

+In 2019, Goldcorp merged with Newmont Mining Corporation, the world’s second-largest producer of gold.

 In June 2016, Goldcorp was named one of Corporate Knights magazine's Best 50 Corporate Citizens in Canada.
 In the same year, the company was also ranked among Canada's Top 100 Employers.
 Goldcorp has repeatedly been accused of harming the environment, livestock, and public health in multiple studies by advocacy groups and activists, contaminating areas with toxic heavy metals by its mining activities.
 These allegations have been denied by the company and none have been proven in a court of law.
 The company's track record around transparency, policies and practices has improved since a damning 2010 study accused the company of human rights violations.

 Operations

-Operations Map
+Operating locations

-Goldcorp’s operating assets included four mines in Canada, one mine in Mexico, and four in Central and South America.
-Goldcorp also has a number of projects including the Coffee, Cochenour and Borden projects in Canada, and NuevaUnión (formerly known as Project Corridor - 50% interest) in Chile.
+Goldcorp’s operating assets included mines in Canada, Mexico, Central and South America.
+Goldcorp also has a number of projects including the Coffee, Cochenour and Borden projects in Canada, and NuevaUnión (formerly known as Project Corridor), a joint venture with Teck Resources in Chile.